benvogler/sf-log-analyzer/README.md

 This project consists of two parts, an Express server, and an Angular 6 front-end.
 Both parts use Typescript throughout.

+Travis-CI is used for Continuous Integration and Deployment to Heroku.

 ## Install and Run

 The project can be installed with: